blue-span/bluespan.gg/source/giveaway.rst

 When are the winners being announced?
 -------------------------------------

-Winner announcement for giveaways happens on-stream every other Sunday; see `Giveaway Schedule`_ for future giveaway winner announcement dates.
+Winner announcement for giveaways happens live on-stream every other Sunday; see `What is the giveaway schedule?`_ for future giveaway winner announcement dates. `Who won the previous giveaway?`_ is also updated a few hours after the stream ends, so don't sweat missing the live announcement.

 .. note:: You have 7 calendar days after being announced as a winner to claim your prize.
 Unclaimed prizes will be returned to the prize pool.